Course - Graphics Programming - PROG2002

 - GLSL Shaders programming.

-- Using OpenGL for rendering 3D environments.
+- Using OpenGL for rendering 2D and 3D environments.

 - Finding solutions to a defined problem orally, and answer question about the solution.